 Take me to the ANF's Nurse Well-Being Resources

-Nurse Well-Being Training (Required for Volunteers/Contributors)
+Nurse Well-Being Training

-As part of our contributor process, we ask all writers, reviewers, and media producers to complete the American Nurses Foundation’s FREE Nurse Well-Being Training.
+We encourage that you take the American Nurses Foundation’s FREE Nurse Well-Being Training.
 This training introduces you to the Stress First Aid model, a peer-support system adapted from military and first responders- now tailored for nursing environments.

 The training Includes: